EVERY CANCER PATIENT IS UNIQUE

 People often ask, “How does gene testing differ from Cytometric Profiling?” and, of course, “Which approach is better?”
 Here is our answer.
 In the only head to head comparison of Personalized Cancer Profiling with gene testing to date independent researchers found personalized cytometric cancer profiling to be superior to gene testing.
 We discuss that study in detatil farther along on this page but here, briefly, is their conclusion as stated in the published study results:

 In additon to greater accuracy, as found in the study, we and many others believe that personalized cytometric cancer profiling - our method - has far broader clinically useful capabilities than gene testing.
-Here is why:

 Gene testing links expression of certain gene mutations within the nucleus of a cancer cell to a theoretical potential for susceptibility to certain drugs.
 However, in gene testing no chemotherapy drugs are actually tested.
 Other biological mechanisms of the cancer cell are also ignored.
 We test each drug and drug combination against your own, living cancer cells.

-In Personalized Cytometric Canver Profiling millions of your own, living cancer cells are exposed to the widest possible range of actual chemotherapy drugs.
+In Personalized Cytometric Cancer Profiling millions of your own, living cancer cells are exposed to the widest possible range of actual chemotherapy drugs.
 The true cell killing ability of each drug is observed and measured.
 This clearly pinpoints which drugs are effective and which drugs are not effective.
 Personalized cytometric cancer profiling (our method) can test many more specific drugs in more different classes of drugs than gene testing.
 This includes molecularly-targeted drugs, immunologic drugs, standard chemotherapy drugs, and anti-angiogenic drugs.
-Cytometric profiling can tests these drugs in various drug combinations.
-That is important because virtually all chemotherapy is administered in the form of combinations of drugs - and yet gene testing is incapable of identifying effective drug combinations.
+Cytometric profiling can test these drugs in various drug combinations.
+That is important because virtually all chemotherapy is administered in the form of combinations of drugs - and yet gene testing is NOT capable of identifying effective drug combinations.

 Different drugs within the same general class of drugs - that is, drugs that are thought to work by the same mechanism of action - are known to produce widely varying patient outcomes.
 Gene testing looks only at the presumed mechanism of action and not at the individual drug itself, much less at each patient’s own cancer cells in the presence of each drug.
 Therefore, gene testing cannot possibly detect differences in activity among different drugs within the same class of drugs.
 In contrast, Cytometric Profiling accurately measures widely varying levels of cell killing ability among drugs that otherwise would have been deemed ‘equivalent.”
 It does this in a very logical and straightforward manner - by testing each patient’s living cancer cells against each, individual drug.

 Dr. Weisenthal and the Weisenthal Cancer Group apply the only technology capable of assessing the effectiveness of new anti-vascular agents (such as Avastin© and others) in mixed-cell micro-clusters.
 No gene test can do this.
 This patented anti-vascular drug profiling technology was invented by Larry Weisenthal, M.D., Ph.D. and is exclusive to Weisenthal Cancer Group.
-(To read more about it, click here.)
+(To read more about it, .)

 For the reasons outlined above many physicians who use our tests to design treatments for their patients view molecular testing only as an adjunct to cytometric cancer cell profiling and not as an equivalent method on its own.